tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

    The Wire backend software stack is composed of different services, `running as pods</overview.html#focus-on-pods>`_ in a kubernetes cluster.
    One of those pods is the "SPAR" service.
 That service/pod is dedicated to the providing SSO and SCIM services.
 This page is the manual for this service.

-Wire comes with a backend module that provides saml single sign on and scim user provisioning for wire.
+Wire comes with a backend module that provides saml single sign on and scim user provisioning, called "Spar".

-You're looking at the administrator's manual.
+You're looking at the administrator's manual for this module.

 .. note::
     Note that it is recommended to use both SSO and SCIM (as opposed to just SSO alone).
     The reason is if you only use SSO, but do not configure/implement SCIM, you will experience reduced functionality.
     In particular, without SCIM all Wire users will be named according their e-mail address and won’t have any rich profiles.
+    See below in the SCIM section for a more detailled explanation.

 User login for the first time with SSO
 ======================================